RobertTDowling/stm32h7-heartrate-monitor/README.md

     * Needing to share or own Peripherals
       * Can't have two threads accessing a single peripheral at same time
       * To avoid adding mutex locks, divvied up peripherals between tasks so each has exclusive access
-      * One pain point, the UART used for console logging has to be controlled by one task, and the others had to message any logging they wanted back to that task
+      * One pain point: the UART used for console logging has to be controlled by one task, and the others had to message any logging they wanted back to that task
 * Balancing Cooperative Multitasking
   * Yielding to scheduler above and beyond Embassy's built-in I/O `async` operations when having to perform long computations
     * Display driver is highest priority, since it protects the LEDs and more importantly, it is performing a software PWM; any changes in the duty cycle will be immediately apparent to the user as flickering brightness